JoseRoca/WinFBX/docs/Numeric datatypes/CMoney.md

 Formats a currency into a string form.

 ```
-FUNCTION FormatNumer (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
+FUNCTION FormatNumber (BYVAL iNumDig AS LONG = -1, BYVAL ilncLead AS LONG = -2, _
    BYVAL iUseParens AS LONG = -2, BYVAL iGroup AS LONG = -2, BYVAL dwFlags AS DWORD = 0) AS STRING
 ```